rahulpowar/json-remap-engine/README.md

 ## JSON Patch compliance

-The engine emits only `remove`, `replace`, and `move` operations and applies them using the pointer semantics from [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) and [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901):
+The engine emits only `remove`, `replace`, and `move` operations and applies them using the pointer semantics from [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) and [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901).
+Rename rules lower to JSON Patch `move` operations so downstream tooling remains fully compliant:

 - `remove` requires the pointer to resolve and executes array deletions in descending index order to preserve RFC removal guarantees.
 - `replace` requires the pointer to resolve before overwriting, mirroring the RFC requirement to test existence first.